GAC Aion: History

 In November 2020, GAC New Energy was renamed to GAC Aion, and became an independent operation separate from other GAC operations.

 In 2021, GAC Aion announced that the Aion V would be equipped with a graphene battery that can charge from 0 to 80% in 8 minutes, adding 70 kWh of charge.
 In 2021, GAC Aion announced A480 charging station, 480 kW, 1000 V. 35.1kWh (30-80%) charge to the new Aion V 6C in less than 5 minutes and 0-80% charge in 8 minutes.
 In July 2021, GAC Group announced that GAC Aion will jointly develop a medium-to-large pure electric SUV "AH8" with Huawei.

 In September 2022, GAC Aion revealed a new brand logo.
 The company also introduced a new premium brand called Hyper (昊铂 (Hàobó)) and its first product, the Hyper SSR.
 In August 2024, GAC Aion renamed the Western name of the brand to Hyptec.

 In October 2023, GAC Group announced that it would take over 100% ownership of GAC's Changsha plant, which had been jointly operated with Mitsubishi Motors under GAC Mitsubishi.
 Starting in May 2024, the plant will have an annual capacity of 200,000 electric vehicles for the Aion brand.

 In August 2025, GAC Group announced that its controlling subsidiary, GAC Aion, invested 600 million yuan in Huawang Automotive.
 Upon completion of the capital increase, GAC Group directly holds 71.43% of the equity in Huawang and indirectly holds 28.57% through GAC Aion.

+In December 2025, GAC Group announced to merge Hyptec and Aion into the same business unit for unified operation.

 Overseas markets

 GAC Aion entered the Thailand market in September 2023 by launching the right-hand drive Aion Y Plus in the country.
 The company began assembly of electric cars in Thailand in July 2024.

 In November 2023, Aion vehicles went on sale in Mexico alongside other GAC Motor vehicles.

 In January 2024, company entered the Hong Kong market, and started previewing its product in Malaysia.

 In April 2024, GAC Aion announced its entry to Indonesia with local partner Indomobil Group.
 Indomobil will invest in a local manufacturing plant to assemble Aion vehicles.

 In September 2024, GAC Aion entered the Philippine market under Dangdang New Energy Auto Service (Philippines) Ltd. Corp.

 In October 2024, GAC Aion entered the Vietnamese market.

+On 13 March 2026, the Aion UT was launched in Australia with two variants: Premium and Luxury.

+In April 2026 GAC Aion entered the UK market as Aion Auto UK Limited, trading as AION Auto UK launching as a joint venture between GAC Group and Jameel Motors.